Baron-von-Riedesel/Jemm/Readme.txt

  4.8 Option SB

- Option SB was supposed to help Creative's SoundBlaster emulation drivers for SB PCI devices.
-It translates an exception 0Dh with error code 0x1A that may have occured in V86 mode to an INT 3.
-That's rather obscure and most likely was just a misunderstanding.
+ Option SB is supposed to help Creative's SoundBlaster emulation drivers for SB PCI devices.
+It does 2 things:

+ a) It translates an exception 0Dh with error code 0x1A that may have occured
+    in V86 mode to an INT 3.
+It's unclear what this is supposed to fix.
+ b) Since v5.86, it "identity maps" region 0-0x3fffff in the first page table
+    and includes the monitor code into the shared address space returned by VCPI function 01.

+ With b), Creative's SBINIT/SBEINIT tools should be compatible with Jemm.
+ However, due to the rather hackish nature of those drivers ( they modify Jemm's IDT/GDT and page tables), one may experience negative effects on stability.

  5. Compatibility